+TABLE 28: Departmental information management systems.
 INFORMATION MANAGEMENT SYSTEM APPLICATION Electronic Water Use License Application and Authorisation System (e-WULAAS) The online web portal for the submission, processing and authorisation of water use licence applications.
 Green Drop System (GDS) The GDS for the evaluation of water service authorities and their providers, via a standardised scorecard, has now been replaced by IRiS.
 Hydrological Data System (HYDSTRA) The database containing long time-series hydrological data, such as dam water levels, evaporation, rainfall and streamflow.
-Integrated Regulatory information System (IRiS) To capture an organization's engagement in the locally and nationally-determined wastewater treatment requirements to ensure that wastewater treatment is up to the set standards.
-National Integrated Water Information System (NWIS) To provide information products to the general public through web-based dashboards to facilitate efficient analysis and reporting across the water value chain.
-Water use Authorisation and Registration Management System (WARMS) The national register of water use to store & produce accurate water use information.
-Water Management System (WMS) A suite of water quality monitoring systems to provide information for water resource monitoring and management.
+Integrated Regulatory information System (IRiS) To capture an organization's engagement in the locally and nationally determined wastewater treatment requirements to ensure that wastewater treatment is up to the set standards.
+National Integrated Water Information System (NWIS) To provide information products to the public through web- based dashboards to facilitate efficient analysis and reporting across the water value chain.
+Water use Authorisation and Registration Management System (WARMS) The national register of water use to store and produce accurate water use information.
+Water Management System (WMS) A suite of water quality monitoring systems to provide information on water resource monitoring and management.

-According to the DWS's Data Management Strategy, the four main pillars for efficient and effective data acquisition and management, namely-
+According to the DWS's Data Management Strategy, the four main pillars for efficient and effective data acquisition and management, namely- must be enhanced to improve the authoritativeness, availability, accessibility, timeliness and security of data [DWS, 2020].

 - data governance;

 - data life cycle management;

 - data management systems; and

-- alignment between stakeholders in the water and sanitation sectors,
+- > alignment between stakeholders in the water and sanitation sectors,